calmm-js/karet.xhr/README.md

 #### <a id="XHR-downError"></a> [≡](#contents) [`XHR.downError(xhr) ~> exception`](#XHR-downError)

-`XHR.downError` returns an observable property of the [`error`](https://developer.mozilla.org/en-US/docs/Web/Events/error) property of a failed XHR.
+`XHR.downError` returns a possibly observable property of the [`error`](https://developer.mozilla.org/en-US/docs/Web/Events/error) property of a failed XHR.

 #### <a id="XHR-downHasEnded"></a> [≡](#contents) [`XHR.downHasEnded(xhr) ~> boolean`](#XHR-downHasEnded)

-`XHR.downHasEnded` returns an observable boolean property that tells whether the download operation of an ongoing XHR has [ended](https://developer.mozilla.org/en-US/docs/Web/Events/loadend).
+`XHR.downHasEnded` returns a possibly observable boolean property that tells whether the download operation of an ongoing XHR has [ended](https://developer.mozilla.org/en-US/docs/Web/Events/loadend).

 #### <a id="XHR-downHasFailed"></a> [≡](#contents) [`XHR.downHasFailed(xhr) ~> boolean`](#XHR-downHasFailed)

-`XHR.downHasFailed` returns an observable boolean property that tells whether the download operation of an ongoing XHR has [failed](https://developer.mozilla.org/en-US/docs/Web/Events/error).
+`XHR.downHasFailed` returns a possibly observable boolean property that tells whether the download operation of an ongoing XHR has [failed](https://developer.mozilla.org/en-US/docs/Web/Events/error).

 #### <a id="XHR-downHasStarted"></a> [≡](#contents) [`XHR.downHasStarted(xhr) ~> boolean`](#XHR-downHasStarted)

-`XHR.downHasStarted` returns an observable boolean property that tells whether the download operation of an ongoing XHR has [started](https://developer.mozilla.org/en-US/docs/Web/Events/loadstart).
+`XHR.downHasStarted` returns a possibly observable boolean property that tells whether the download operation of an ongoing XHR has [started](https://developer.mozilla.org/en-US/docs/Web/Events/loadstart).

 #### <a id="XHR-downHasSucceeded"></a> [≡](#contents) [`XHR.downHasSucceeded(xhr) ~> boolean`](#XHR-downHasSucceeded)

-`XHR.downHasSucceeded` returns an observable boolean property that tells whether the download operation of an ongoing XHR has [succeeded](https://developer.mozilla.org/en-US/docs/Web/Events/load).
+`XHR.downHasSucceeded` returns a possibly observable boolean property that tells whether the download operation of an ongoing XHR has [succeeded](https://developer.mozilla.org/en-US/docs/Web/Events/load).
 Note that this does not take into account the HTTP response status, see [`XHR.status`](#XHR-status) and [`XHR.isHttpSuccess`](#XHR-isHttpSuccess).

 #### <a id="XHR-downHasTimedOut"></a> [≡](#contents) [`XHR.downHasTimedOut(xhr) ~> boolean`](#XHR-downHasTimedOut)

-`XHR.downHasTimedOut` returns an observable boolean property that tells whether the download operation of an ongoing XHR has [timed out](https://developer.mozilla.org/en-US/docs/Web/Events/timeout).
+`XHR.downHasTimedOut` returns a possibly observable boolean property that tells whether the download operation of an ongoing XHR has [timed out](https://developer.mozilla.org/en-US/docs/Web/Events/timeout).

 #### <a id="XHR-downIsProgressing"></a> [≡](#contents) [`XHR.downIsProgressing(xhr) ~> boolean`](#XHR-downIsProgressing)

-`XHR.downIsProgressing` returns an observable boolean property that tells whether the download operation of an ongoing XHR is [progressing](https://developer.mozilla.org/en-US/docs/Web/Events/progress).
+`XHR.downIsProgressing` returns a possibly observable boolean property that tells whether the download operation of an ongoing XHR is [progressing](https://developer.mozilla.org/en-US/docs/Web/Events/progress).

 #### <a id="XHR-downLoaded"></a> [≡](#contents) [`XHR.downLoaded(xhr) ~> number`](#XHR-downLoaded)

-`XHR.downLoaded` returns an observable property of the [`loaded`](https://developer.mozilla.org/en-US/docs/Web/Events/progress) property of an ongoing XHR.
+`XHR.downLoaded` returns a possibly observable property of the [`loaded`](https://developer.mozilla.org/en-US/docs/Web/Events/progress) property of an ongoing XHR.

 #### <a id="XHR-downTotal"></a> [≡](#contents) [`XHR.downTotal(xhr) ~> number`](#XHR-downTotal)

-`XHR.downTotal` returns an observable property of the [`total`](https://developer.mozilla.org/en-US/docs/Web/Events/progress) property of an ongoing XHR.
+`XHR.downTotal` returns a possibly observable property of the [`total`](https://developer.mozilla.org/en-US/docs/Web/Events/progress) property of an ongoing XHR.